olleolleolle/fast-tcpn/README.md

 values returned by their method `name` and using key `:valid` and values returned by their method `:valid?`.

+If the method called on token value needs parameter, then the value of in the hash may be an array: [ :method_name, method, parameters ], e.g.:

+     place :process, name: :name, valid: :valid?, owner: [ :get_owner, "Jack" ]

 If a place exists on different pages with different keys, the keys from different place definitions will be merged.
 This method of token indexing is used in both: timed and not